-The use of chatbot is now more and more widespread, Gartner predicted that in 2020, 40% of mobile interactions were through automated conversations.
+The use of chatbot is now more and more widespread, and, unfortunately, also chatbot mistakes.
+Gartner predicted that in 2020, 40% of mobile interactions were through automated conversations.
 Though chatbots seem to be well-received by customers, it's not all sunshine and rainbows.
 If the chatbot experience ends up being negative in the customer's eyes, nearly 73 percent won't use that chatbot again.

 If you plan to build a chatbot or if you already have one, but it doesn’t work as much as you hope, keep an eye open for those mistakes, we will tell you how to resolve them.